camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-1.markdown

 ```

 where `bindings` is a list of bindings of the form `(symbol value)`, e.g. `(x 100)`.
-This means you can pass in multiple bindings to bind multiple local
+This means you can pass in multiple binding forms to bind several local
-variables at the same time:
+variables at once:

 ```emacs-lisp
 ;; x, y = 100, 200